-http://wibn.co.uk
+wibn.co.uk

 WIBN - The Women in Business Network is a membership organisation for women who wish to gain new business opportunities through word of mouth.
 Whether employed or a business owner the network has a huge diversity of businesses involved.
-Our members support and encourage each other through collaboration and the sharing of business contacts and opportunities.
+Members support and encourage each other through collaboration and the sharing of contacts and opportunities.